rust-lang/cargo/src/doc/src/guide/creating-a-new-project.md

 ```

 This is called a **manifest**, and it contains all of the metadata that Cargo
 needs to compile your package.
+This file is written in the [TOML] format
+(pronounced /tɑməl/).

 Here’s what’s in `src/main.rs`: